Undergraduate Research Scholarships

 Contact Jeffrey Banner by email with questions.

-The 2014 application can be found here, and submissions will be due Wednesday, March 31st.
+The Spring 2015 application for the Sun Angel Excellence in the Humanities Research Scholarship can be found here, and submissions will be due Wednesday, November 19th.
 All applications are reviewed by a faculty selection committee.
-Applicants are usually notified about eight weeks after the application deadilne.
+Applicants are usually notified about one month after the application deadilne.